Apollon77/ioBroker.daikin-cloud/README.md

 ### Login via Proxy

-**For more information on the Proxy progress for end users - because you need to trust and whitelist them and such - can be found in [PROXY.md](PROXY.md)!**
+**For more information on the Proxy progress for end users - because you need to trust and whitelist certificates and such - can be found in [PROXY.md](PROXY.md)!**
 Info: This project is not grabbing any username or password, just the created tokens after you logged in.
-This also means that, if Daikin reset tokens or they expire that you need to do this process again!
+This also means that, if Daikin resets tokens or they expire that you need to do this process again!

 ## Changelog
 ### 0.1.2 (2022-05-27)